srt4rulez/timber-tracy-bar-panel/README.md

 composer require srt4rulez/timber-tracy-bar-panel --dev
 ```

-Add composer autoload to `functions.php` (You are using this in WordPress theme right?):
+Add composer autoload to `functions.php` (You are using this in a WordPress theme right?):

 ```php
 require __DIR__ . '/vendor/autoload.php';